 The Official Assignee is placed in custody and control of all assets in all cases by effect of sections 24, 25 and 26 of the CPRA 2009.
 The CPMU will then arrange for the safe transport and storage of any moveable objects and ensure the on-going management of real property (land) as appropriate to the circumstances of the individual cases.
-The primary value of the restrained assets (section 80 CPRA 2009).

 If the respondent is convicted, and the prosecutor has sought an instruments forfeiture order, the sentencing will include a decision on the forfeiture of assets.
 If there are no appeals filed within the statutory period, then the CPMU begins the process of disposal.
-The assets are normally disposed of through public auction.

 In the case of a civil confiscation case (AFO or PFO), the process is the same as for instruments during the restraint phase.
 However, unlike an instruments case, there is no need for a prosecution to occur, or even for charges to be laid.
 The legal test for civil confiscation matters is that on the balance of probabilities the person has unlawfully benefitted from significant criminal activity.
 However, there has to be sufficient evidence to show that the assets are the profit of probable criminal offending, or the assets are tainted by that offending.

 In Rem and in Personam